sparkspay/sparks/doc/cjdns.md

-# CJDNS support in Dash Core
+# CJDNS support in Sparks Core

-It is possible to run Dash Core over CJDNS, an encrypted IPv6 network that uses public-key cryptography for address allocation and a distributed hash table for routing.
+It is possible to run Sparks Core over CJDNS, an encrypted IPv6 network that uses public-key cryptography for address allocation and a distributed hash table for routing.